ttntm/awesome-sfmc/CONTRIBUTING.md

 ## Contributing Guidelines

-Fork the repository and make a pull request, then
+Fork [this repository](https://github.com/ttntm/awesome-sfmc) and make a pull request after you've

-1. Make sure you put things in the right category
+1. Made sure you put things in the right category
-2. Add your items to the end of a list; the order is first-come-first-serve...
+2. Added your items to the end of a list; the order is first-come-first-serve...

 Feel free to edit things if you think something belongs in another category.